The early radio afterglow of short GRB 230217A: Conclusions

-While rapid follow-up with long integrations is key for detecting SGRB radio reverse shocks, we have not tracked their frequency-dependent evolution, which is necessary for probing the thickness of the ejecta material, the density profile of the CSM, and the energetics of the outburst, as has been possible for a small number of long GRBs \citep[e.g.][]{bright23}.
+While rapid follow-up with long integrations is key for detecting SGRB radio reverse shocks, we have not tracked their frequency-dependent evolution, which is necessary for probing the thickness of the ejecta material, the density profile of the CBM, and the energetics of the outburst, as has been possible for a small number of long GRBs \citep[e.g.][]{bright23}.
 This ATCA program already demonstrates the advantage of sensitivity and several-hour integrations over the previous GRB rapid-response program \citep{staley13,anderson18} performed with the Arcminute Microkelvin Array Large Array \citep{zwart08}, which pioneered this functionality for GRB science.
 These results encourage installing similar rapid-response programs on other sensitive radio telescopes.
-For example, a single 36\,min VLA observation can reach an RMS of $\sim5\mu$Jy (see Table~\ref{tab:flux}), which was successfully split into four 9\,min images (see Section~\ref{sec:radio_afterglow}) with an RMS of $\sim9\mu$Jy.
-The Square Kilometre Array Mid is expected to reach an RMS of $\sim2\mu$Jy in 9\,min assuming a Briggs weighting scheme with Robust set to 0 in the 4.6-8.5\,GHz band.\footnote{https://sensitivity-calculator.skao.int/mid} A rapid-response trigger within 12\,hr post-burst that lasts for $\gtrsim3$\,hrs with either instrument would allow us to monitor the rapidly varying early-time radio emission on minute timescales with competitive sensitivity for deep and high cadence tracking of short and long GRB reverse shocks.
+For example, a single 36\,min VLA observation can reach an RMS of $\sim5\mu$Jy/beam (see Table~\ref{tab:flux}), which was successfully split into four 9\,min images (see Section~\ref{sec:radio_afterglow}) with an RMS of $\sim9\mu$Jy/beam (see $3\sigma$ limit drawn as dotted lines in Figure~\ref{fig:sgrbs}, which is expected to be similar for the C(4.0-8.0\,GHz) and X(8.0-12.0\,GHz) bands in the B array configuration\footnote{https://obs.vla.nrao.edu/ect/}).
+Square Kilometre Array Mid is expected to reach an RMS of $\sim2\mu$Jy/beam and $\sim6\mu$Jy/beam at the position of GRB 230217A in a 9\,min and 1\,min observation, respectively, assuming an elevation of 45\,deg and a Briggs weighting scheme with Robust set to 0 in both the 4.6-8.5\,GHz and 8.3-15.4\,GHz bands (see $3\sigma$ limits drawn as dashed and dot-dashed lines in Figure~\ref{fig:sgrbs}).\footnote{https://sensitivity-calculator.skao.int/mid} A rapid-response trigger within 12\,hr post-burst that lasts for $\gtrsim3$\,hrs with either instrument would allow us to monitor the rapidly varying early-time radio emission on minute timescales with competitive sensitivity for deep and high cadence tracking of short and long GRB reverse shocks.